one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 2. Under **Insights** select **Network**, then under **Monitoring** choose **Topology**.
 3. User **Resource Group** select **MyVNets**.
 In a moment a conceptual network diagram should be generated showing all your vNets and subnets including the new peerings between vNet1 and vNet2.

+## Clean out your VMs
+Given the limited capacity of sponsored Azure please delete the **NetVMs**  Resource Groups before finishing the lab.

 ## Challenge - PING the Public IP address

 If you wanted to ping the VM by public IP address, what do you think you would have to do?